What's So Special About the Ivy League?

 Beyond the Ivy League

-Even though the Ivy League comprises incredible institutions that afford many special opportunities and privileges, it’s important to note that they are not the definitive list of the “best” colleges.
+Even though the Ivy League comprises incredible institutions that afford many special opportunities and privileges, it’s important to note that they're not the definitive list of the best colleges.
 Other institutions offer similar—even superior—facilities, professors, opportunities, and more.

-Private schools such as Stanford University, University of Chicago, and Massachusetts Institute of Technology (to name just a few) frequently go toe-to-toe with the Ivy League on “best college” lists.
-In terms of mind-bogglingly low acceptance rates, schools like Alice Lloyd College, the Juilliard School, and the Curtis Institute of Music have most Ivy League universities beat.
-And a whole list of comparable state schools—aka the “Public Ivies”—has sprung up in recent years, with institutions like University of Michigan—Ann Arbor; University of California, Berkeley; and University of Virginia giving the “old” Ivies a run for their money.
+Private schools such as Stanford University, University of Chicago, and Massachusetts Institute of Technology frequently go toe-to-toe with the Ivy League on “best college” lists.
+In terms of mind-bogglingly low acceptance rates, schools like the Juilliard School and the Curtis Institute of Music have most Ivy League universities beat.
+And a whole list of comparable state schools—aka the “Public Ivies” giving the “old” Ivies a run for their money.

 It’s important to note too that a college’s prestige can also have little to no bearing on students’ future outcomes, from their career opportunities to overall happiness.
 Great leaders, thinkers, artists, activists, and athletes come from all walks of life—and all kinds of colleges and universities.
 Your college doesn’t make you successful; only you can do that.

 Are you hoping to attend an Ivy League school?
-Read 4 Myths About the Ivy League and Selective Colleges!
-Or if Ivy isn't your style, check out these Top 10 Ivy League Alternatives.
+Read our blog 4 Myths About Ivy League and Other Selective Colleges

 Like what you’re reading?